 \section{Stability Analysis}

-The notion of algorithmic stability, which is the behavior of a learning algorithm following a change of the training data, was used successfully by Bousquet and Elisseeff~\cite{Bousquet} to derive bounds on the generalization error of kernel-based learning algorithms.
-In this section, we extend the stability results of~\cite{Bousquet} to cover the $m$-power RLSR algorithm. { As mentioned in the previous section, the stability properties of KRR does not imply the stability of M-RLSR, since the two algorithms are only $Z$-equivalent and not equivalent.} We show here that the algorithm is stable for $m\ge2$.
+In this section we study the algorithmic stability of the \mbox{$m$-RLSR} algorithm.
+This notion reflects the behavior of a learning algorithm following a change of the training data, and was used successfully by~\cite{Bousquet} to derive bounds on the generalization error of kernel-based learning algorithms.
+As discussed previously, the stability properties of KRR give no insight about the stability of $m$-RLSR, since the two algorithms are only weakly-equivalent.
+In this section we prove that \mbox{$m$-RLSR} is stable for $m\ge1$.